 My Movement Background

 I‘ve had years of ballet, modern, jazz, and flamenco dance training—as well as choreography and composition.
 In New York City, when Juilliard was not in session, I studied at The Martha Graham School of Contemporary Dance and American Ballet Theater.
 I also studied at Jacob’s Pillow Dance Festival, and elsewhere on the east coast.
-In California, I’ve practiced yoga (on and off) for thirty years; studied Moving Theater with Camille Maurine; The Halprin Life/Art Process at the Tamalpa Institute; Jungle Gym at Continuum Studios; Medicine Dance with Fred Sugarman; BodyFreedom with Tarnie Falloon; Vital Danza USA with Jaquelin Levin-Zabare; and Fumbling Toward Ecstasy with Jo Cobbett.
+In California, I’ve practiced yoga (on and off) for over thirty years; studied Moving Theater with Camille Maurine; The Halprin Life/Art Process at the Tamalpa Institute; Jungle Gym at Continuum Studios; Medicine Dance with Fred Sugarman; BodyFreedom with Tarnie Falloon; Vital Danza USA with Jaquelin Levin-Zabare; Fumbling Toward Ecstasy with Jo Cobbett; and Nia Dance with Paula Foster Chambers.
+I currently get my groove on, whenever possible, with the Los Angels Dance collective.

-When I’m not facilitating writing and other creative practices for clients and students, or working on my own projects, you can find me meditating at my altar, scribbling in my journal, reading in my hammock (outstanding Mother’s Day gift!), hiking, walking our dog, Katie, dancing indoors and out, or visiting with friends.
+When I’m not teaching, coaching, or working on my own projects, you can find me meditating at my altar, scribbling in my journal, reading in my hammock (outstanding Mother’s Day gift!), hiking, walking our dog, Katie, dancing indoors and out, or visiting with friends.
 I also love bodywork, especially massage, Reiki, Craniosacral, and breath work.

 class you get much more than a teacher, you get a steadfast facilitator who offers calm encouragement and tremendous insight into the entire writing process, which by nature is fraught with insecurity.
 Her warmth and guidance fosters a place of creativity and unparalleled support, not to mention crazy productivity!
 I’m thrilled to have Bella in my corner and can’t recommend her highly enough.”